orangearmandi/listitems/README.md

 ## Usage

 - Navigate to `/api-list` to view and search API items
+- Tap on an item to view details
+- In the item detail page, tap the save icon to save the item with a custom name
+- Tap the bookmark icon in the app bar to view saved items at `/saved-items`
 - Tap on an item to save it with a custom name
 - Go to `/prefs` to view saved items
 - Use `/prefs/new` to create a new saved item